 As we have learned from the "Anatomy Page," the disc is made up of two parts: a Jell-O-like center called the nucleus pulposus (nucleus) and a tire-tread-like periphery called the annulus fibrosis (annulus) (see figure #1).

-Normally, the nucleus is held (or corralled) firmly in place by the tougher annulus.
-Under this ideal situation, the biomechanics of the motion segment (a motion segment is a disc sandwiched inbetween two vertebrae) are such that the nucleus will bear the majority of the tremendous weight of the body (the axial load), which spares the pain-sensitive posterior annulus from the majority of this stress.
+Normally, the nucleus is held (or corralled) firmly in place by the tougher annulus fibrosus.
+Under this ideal situation, the biomechanics of the motion segment (a motion segment is a disc, which is sandwiched inbetween two vertebrae) are such that the nucleus will bear the majority (~80%) of the tremendous downward weight of the body (the axial load), which spares the pain-sensitive posterior annulus from the majority of this stress.

 As we age, the ability of the annulus to contain the pressurized nucleus will become compromised secondary to a drying and weakening phenomenon (called degenerative disc disease) that occurs in all discs (especially in the 40s).
-As a result, the nucleus may rip through the annulus and cause an annular tear which not only changes the axial load biomechanics of the disc (now the weight shifts posteriorly onto the pain-carrying nociceptive fiber of the sinuvertebral nerves), but also releases evil biochemicals (cytokines [especially tumor necrosis factor alpha]) into the now-exposed sinuvertebral nerves endings.
+As a result, the nucleus may rip its way through the annulus and cause an annular tear.
+The annular tear not only changes the axial load biomechanics of the disc (now the weight shifts posteriorly onto the pain-carrying nociceptive fiber of the sinuvertebral nerves and overloadsthe facet joints), but also releases evil biochemicals called cytokines [especially tumor necrosis factor alpha] into the now-exposed sinuvertebral nerves endings.
 Bottom line, severe low back pain can result in some patients (but, confusingly, not all patients).
 This type pain is called "discogenic pain."

-AKA: note to the grammar police: in Europe, annulus is often spelled anulus and not annulus.
+AKA: note to the grammar police: in Europe, annulus is spelled anulus.

 The annulus of the disc is made of crisscrossing sheets of collagen called lamellae (like a tire tread kind of), which are normally tremendously strong and pliable.
 In fact biomechanical compression studies have demonstrated that the vertebrae themselves will fracture under experimentally induced loads before the annulus succumbs.
 With normal age, however,the annulus tends to lose strength and pliability which makes it more susceptible to the development of annular tears.